angeloevans/React-Tic-Tac-Toe-Game/README.md

 - React
 - CSS

-## License
+## License 📜

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.